microsoft/Power-Fx/docs/regular-expressions.md

 Enabled with **MatchOptions.NumberedSubMatches** with no inline option. `(?n)` is supported as the opposite of this option for compatibility and is the default.

 By default, `(...)` does not capture, the equivalent of what most systems call "explicit capture".
 To capture, use a named capture with `(?<name>...)` with backreference `\k<name>`.
-This improves performance of the regular expression by not capturing gruops that do not need to be captures and improving clarity by using names instead of numbers that can change.
+This improves performance of the regular expression by not capturing groups that do not need to be captures and improving clarity by using names instead of numbers that can change.

 If you have an existing regular expression, it may depend on groups being captured automatically and numbered, including numbered back references.
-This is available by using the **MatchOptions.NumberedSubMaches** option.
+This is available by using the **MatchOptions.NumberedSubMatches** option.

 Named and numbered sub-matches cannot be used together.
 Some implementations treat a mix of numbered and named capture groups differently which is why Power Fx disallows it.

 ## Possibly empty submatches

 As stated in the introduction, Power Fx's regular expressions are intentionally limited to features that can be consistently implemented on top of .NET, JavaScript, and other programming language regular expression engines.
-Authoring time errors prevent use of features that are not a part of this set.
+Authoring time errors prevent the use of features that are not a part of this set.

-One area that can be signficaintly different between implementations is how empty submatches are handled.
-For example, consdier the regular expression `(?<submatch>a*)+` asked to match the text `a`.
+One area that can be significantly different between implementations is how empty submatches are handled.
+For example, consider the regular expression `(?<submatch>a*)+` asked to match the text `a`.
 On .NET, the submatch will result in an empty text string, while on JavaScript it will result in `a`.
 Both can be argued as  correct implementations, as the `+` quantifier can be satisfied with an empty string since the contents of the group has a `*` quantifier.

 To avoid different results across Power Fx implementations, submatches that could be empty cannot be used with a quantifier.
 Here are examples of how a submatch could be empty: